OSGConnect/tutorial-bwa-materials/README.md

          queue 1

-You will notice that the .log, .out, and .error files will be saved to folders called `log` and `errout`.
+You will notice that the .log, .out, and .err files will be saved to a folder called `log`.

 We will call the script for this analysis `bwa-test.sh` and it should contain the following information: